Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: Introduction

 \section{Introduction}

 Model-predictive control (MPC) has been widely used over the past twenty years for control of linear and nonlinear systems \cite{mayne2000constrained,mayne2014model}.
 The rationale behind MPC is the following: at each time step, an $L_2$ or alternative variation of the cost function is locally optimized over time to obtain the open-loop control as a function of time, only a small portion of which is actually applied to the system.
-The time horizon is then shifted, and the process is repeated at a later time step based on state feedback.
+The time horizon is then shifted, and the process is repeated based on acquired state feedback.
 Using this approach, it is clear that optimizing with respect to the entire open-loop control, although often effective, might not be the most efficient way to compute the control since most of the optimizer is typically discarded.

 In view of this observation, our previous work in \cite{SACtro,SACexosekApplic,tzorakoleftherakis2016model,Fan-RSS-16,mamakoukas2016sequential} presented Sequential Action Control (SAC), a receding horizon approach for control of nonlinear systems, that exploits elements from hybrid systems theory \cite{eger,egerstedt2006transition}.
-In contrast with the aforementioned MPC methods, the open-loop solution in SAC optimizes the needle variation \cite{pontryagin1987mathematical} of the cost resulting in a single, constant magnitude action which does not optimize, but rather improves the cost function value across time steps.
+In contrast with the aforementioned MPC methods, the open-loop solution in SAC optimizes the needle variation \cite{pontryagin1987mathematical} of the cost resulting in a single, constant magnitude action which does not optimize, but rather improves the cost function value relative to applying only a nominal control signal.
 Since only a single action---obtained in closed-form---is computed at each time step, control calculation is efficient.
 Our earlier work in \cite{SACtro,SACexosekApplic,tzorakoleftherakis2016model,Fan-RSS-16,mamakoukas2016sequential} indicates that SAC can drive benchmark and challenging systems---including the cart-pendulum, acrobot and pendubot in \cite{SACtro}, hopping and humanoid locomotion in \cite{tzorakoleftherakis2016model} and rotor vehicles with dynamics on Lie groups in \cite{Fan-RSS-16}---close to a desired equilibrium.
-Nevertheless, it cannot achieve final stabilization and, as a result, switching to a locally stabilizing controller is often necessary \cite{SACtro,Fan-RSS-16}.
+Nevertheless, it cannot achieve final stabilization and, as a result, switching to a locally stabilizing controller is necessary \cite{SACtro,Fan-RSS-16}.
+An illustration of this behavior is shown in Fig.~\ref{fig:sac_cartpend} for the cart-pendulum inversion system.